SebastianObi/LXMF-Tools/lxmf_provisioning/README.md

 ### Features
-- Compatible with all Reticulum managed apps (Communicator)
+- Compatible with all Reticulum managed apps (Communicator which is another project that is not part of this github)
 - Announcement of the server and software versions
 - User registration
 - Collection of telemetry data